YU-JAN/portfolio/dataviz3.md

 I used Tableau to visualize data because Tableau allows more custimized functionalities compared to Flourish.

 ### Key Design Decisions
 I did not expect I could get such valuable feedback from both testees.
-Based on their feedback, I made major changes:
+I enjoyed the time talking with them, getting to know some blind spots I had for the chart redesign.
+Based on their feedback, I made four major changes:
-1. *Add the x and y axis*: Thought I do not really like the scale to be log-based, I added them back so that readers are able to easily compare brain weights and body weights among different species.
+1. *Add the x and y-axis*: Though I am not a fan of the scale to be log-based, I added them back so that readers can easily compare brain weights and body weights among different species.
-2. *Change the chart header*: I changed to title to be more "Higher Brain-to-body Ratio in Mammals Means Smarter?" to avoid misleading users that this chart include all species.
-Using questions, on the other hand, prompt users to critically think about the chart, and have their own explaination.
+2. *Change the chart header*: I modified the title to be "Higher Brain-to-body Ratio in Mammals Means Smarter?" to avoid misleading users that this chart includes all species.
+Also, using questions as a header enable users to critically think about the graphic, and have their explanation.
-3. *Change the color palatte*: Instead of having yellow-to-purple color spectrum, I made it pruple shades, which helps users to easily compare different circles.
+3. *Tweak the color palette*: Instead of having a yellow-to-purple color spectrum, I made it purple shades, which helps users to better compare different circles.
-4. *Add one more window solelt for brain-to-body ratio comparision*: Since I really like both test participants' ideas, yet they are dealing with different issues, and I did not see the point to combine two ideas together, so I added one more screen to help users clearly see the highest and lowest brain-to-body ratio.
+4. *Add one more view for brain-to-body ratio comparison*: I like both test participants' opinions, yet what they suggested are for different issues, and I did not see the point to combine two ideas, so I added one more screen to help users see the highest and lowest brain-to-body ratio.

 ### Final Data Visualization